-Vincenzo Parisi (b.1988) is an italian photographer based in Bologna.
+Vincenzo Parisi is an Italian photographer based in Bologna.

 In the meantime, he follows photography courses in Bologna at Foto Image.

-He attended for six months the Reportage Masterclass taught by the photographers Fulvio Bugani and Giulio Di Sturco, the photo editor Annalisa D’Angelo and the communication expert Daniela Damonte.
+He attended for six months the Reportage Masterclass taught by the World Press-Winning photographers Fulvio Bugani and Giulio Di Sturco, the photo editor Annalisa D’Angelo and the communication expert Daniela Damonte.

-In 2017 some of his photos are exhibited at the “Corte di Felsina” gallery in Bologna.
+In 2017 some of his photos are exposed to the “Corte di Felsina” gallery in Bologna.

-In 2018 he completed the project “L.” a work about the figure of his grandmother described through still life.
+In 2018 he completed the project “L.” a still life work about the figure of his grandmother.

-Also in 2018, he follows the World Cup and the victory of France in Arles, photographing the streets celebrations in a different way in his work “Sacre Bleu”.
+Also in 2018, he follows the France World Cup victory in Arles, the result is the work “Sacre Bleu”.

 In 2019 some of his photographs are included in the book “Alla Ricerca Della Bellezza” of the art historian Anna Rita De Lucca.